-These consolidated financial statements are presented in Canadian dollars (CAD), which is the functional currency of the Company subsequent to the transaction.
-The Company's wholly owned subsidiaries in Canada and United States, have functional currencies in Canadian dollars and United States dollars (USD), respectively.
+These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company subsequent to the transaction, as disclosed in Note 5.
+The Company's wholly owned subsidiaries in Canada and United States, have functional currencies in Canadian dollars ("CAD") and United States dollars ("USD"), respectively.

 In 2021, the Company changed the accounting policy for the presentation currency of these consolidated financial statements from USD to CAD.
-As a result, the Company commenced reporting in Canadian dollars and has restated all its comparable figures from previously reported United States dollars (USD).
-See Note 25.